 TIME LIMIT TO RESPOND

-We try to respond to all legitimate requests within one month.
+We will respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month to respond if your request is particularly complex or you have made a number of requests.
-If there is a delay with in this case, we will notify you and keep you updated.
+If there is a delay with this, we will notify you and keep you updated.

 Your right to complain to the ICO